Russel88/CRISPRCasTyper/README.md

 #### Output <a name="caspredictout"></a>
 * **CRISPR_Cas.tab:**           CRISPR_Cas loci, with consensus subtype prediction
+    * Contig: Sequence accession
+    * Operon: Operon ID (Sequence accession @ NUMBER)
+    * Operon_Pos: [Start, End] of operon
-    * Contains a consensus prediction (Prediction), and the separate predictions for the Cas operon (Prediction_Cas) and CRISPR arrays (Prediction_CRISPRs)
+    * Prediction: Consenus prediction based on both Cas operon and CRISPR arrays
+    * CRISPRs: CRISPRs adjacent to Cas operon
+    * Distances: Distances to CRISPRs from Cas operon
+    * Prediction_CRISPRs: Subtype prediction of CRISPRs based on CRISPR repeat sequences
 * **cas_operons.tab:**          All certain Cas operons
+    * Contig: Sequence accession
+    * Operon: Operon ID (Sequence accession @ NUMBER)
+    * Start: Start of operon
+    * End: End of operon
+    * Prediction: Subtype prediction
-    * Contains a prediction of subtype (Prediction) and the subtype with the highest score (Best_type).
+    * Best_type: Subtype with the highest score.
 If the score is high then Prediction = Best_type
+    * Best_score: Score of the highest scoring subtype
+    * Genes: List of Cas genes
+    * Positions: List of Gene IDs for the genes
+    * E-values: List of E-values for the genes
+    * CoverageSeq: List of sequence coverages for the genes
+    * CoverageHMM: List of HMM coverages for the genes
 * **crisprs_all.tab:**          All CRISPR arrays
+    * Contig: Sequence accession
+    * CRISPR: CRISPR ID (Sequence accession _ NUMBER)
+    * Start: Start of CRISPR
+    * End: End of CRISPR
+    * Consensus_repeat: Consensus repeat sequence
+    * N_repeats: Number of repeats
-    * Contains a prediction of the associated subtype based on the repeat sequence (Prediction).
+    * Prediction: Prediction of the associated subtype based on the repeat sequence
-    * The 'Subtype' column is the subtype with highest probability.
+    * Subtype: Subtype with highest prediction probability.
 Prediction = Subtype if Subtype_probability is high
+    * Subtype_probability: Probability of subtype prediction
 * **crisprs_orphan.tab:**       Orphan CRISPRs (those not in CRISPR_Cas.tab)
     * Same columns as crisprs_all.tab
 * **cas_operons_orphan.tab:**   Orphan Cas operons (those not in CRISPR_Cas.tab)